-Downloadable audiobooks are available from home via the Overdrive Digital Library Reserve .
-Use your library card, a PC/Mac, and a fast Internet connection to download and listen to best sellers, non-fiction, children’s books, classics, and language instruction.
+Downloadable ebooks and audiobooks are available from home via the Overdrive Digital Library Reserve.
+Use your library card and your personal computer, tablet or e-reader and a fast Internet connection to download and listen to best sellers, non-fiction, children’s books, classics, and language instruction.

-Movies (DVD and VHS) are available for a three-week loan and are shelved just to the left as you enter the library (DVDs) and opposite the Audio Books (videocassettes).
-New DVDS circulate for 2 days and are shelved above the regular DVD collection.
+Movies and TV shows (DVD and Blu-ray) are available for a three-week loan and are shelved just to the left as you enter the library.
+New movies circulate for 2 days and are shelved above the regular DVD collection.
+TV series on DVD are shelved against the main circulation desk on either side of the column.
 Children's videos are downstairs in the Children's Services area and non-fiction videos are located next to the feature film DVDs, as well as inter-shelved with books by subject in the adult area.

 Computers are available for public use by obtaining a ticket at the Main Desk.
 Computer reservations are limited to an hour at a time, with extra time available if at least one workstation is still available.
-Microsoft Office and other software products are available on the computers; printouts are 10 cents per page.
-Internet access is through a fast DSL connection.
+Microsoft Office and other software products are available on the computers; printouts are 10 cents per page, 25 cents for color.
+Internet access is through a fast cable connection.
 Free Wireless Internet access is available throughout the building.

-Museum passes/tickets are available for the Boston Museum of Fine Arts, the Boston Museum of Science, The New England Aquarium in Boston, the NH Historical Society and the Museum of NH History in Concord, the Currier Gallery of Art in Manchester, the Peabody Essex Museum in Salem (MA), and the Seacoast Science Center at Odiorne Point State Park in Rye.
-Note that the State Park charges a parking fee of $4 per adult and $2 for each child aged 6-11.
+Museum passes and discounts are available for a large number of area museums from Boston to Portland.
 There is no charge for borrowing a museum pass, but a charge may be assessed if the pass is returned late and the next patron waiting pays the full admittance price.
 Passes admit up to four people free or at a substantial discount.
 See our Museum Passes page for more information.

 Large Print books are shelved in the Dearborn-Redden Room, just beyond the CD browsing bins.

-Framed art prints that may be checked out for two months at a time are available by request using our on-line catalog (search “framed art” as a title).
+Framed art prints that may be checked out for two months at a time are available by request using our on-line catalog (view our collection here).

 On-line Research Databases are available to all Lane Library patrons, both in the library and from home.
-Resources include Ancestry.com for genealogy research (only in the library), EBSCO and Newspaper Archives for access to magazine / newspaper articles, and Novelist for tips on what to read next and complete bibliographies on popular authors.
+Resources include Ancestry.com and HeritageQuest for genealogy research, EBSCO for access to magazine / newspaper articles, Universal Class for online course, Transparent Language to learn foreign languages, Morningstar for investment research, and Novelist for tips on what to read next and complete bibliographies on popular authors.
 Check our Research Databases page for more information.
 Note that some sites will require you to enter your library card number.